If elected, Clinton faces awkward coexistence with Comey

 When Comey was nominated for the job in 2013, President Barack Obama praised him for his “fierce independence and deep integrity.”
 A former Republican who served as deputy attorney general under President George W. Bush, Comey has said he’s no longer registered with a political party.

-He famously split with the White House in 2004 over authorizing a domestic surveillance program, leading to a remarkable confrontation in the hospital room of then-Attorney General John Ashcroft.
+He famously split with the White House in 2004 over the authorization of a domestic surveillance program, leading to a remarkable confrontation in the hospital room of then-Attorney General John Ashcroft.
 Comey called the event “probably the most difficult night of my professional life.”

-Last year, he floated the possibility that police concerns over being recorded on viral videos were causing them to pull back and contributing to an uptick in homicide rates, a viewpoint the White House refused to endorse.
+As FBI director, he has floated the possibility that police concerns over being recorded on viral videos were causing officers to pull back and contributing to an uptick in homicides, a viewpoint the White House refused to endorse.

-In the Clinton matter, Comey testified before Congress for more than four hours after announcing his recommendation against prosecution, though he rebuked her and her aides as “extremely careless” in the handling of classified information.
+And in the Clinton matter, Comey testified before Congress for more than four hours after announcing his recommendation against prosecution at an FBI headquarters news conference, where he rebuked her and her aides as “extremely careless” in the handling of classified information.

 On Friday, Comey sent Congress a vaguely worded, three-paragraph letter that went against the counsel of Justice Department leaders, who believed the action was inconsistent with longstanding department policy meant to avoid the appearance of prosecutorial interference in elections.